 Vitamin C is an anti-bacterial, anti-viral, and antioxidant.
 Most people are already familiar with this handy little vitamin.
-However, most are simply unaware of its many uses or how much to take.
+However, most are unaware of its many uses or how much to take.

 As you may already know, studies have shown that Vitamin C is a co-factor for physiological reactions such as hormone production, collagen synthesis, and immune potentiation.
 However, that’s just where Vitamin C starts.
 Studies have also shown that VIT-C is an effective anti-viral agent, especially against influenza (Kim et al., 2013).

 But it does not stop there.
 Thanks to the work of Fred R. Klenner, M.D., and many other physicians like him, we now know that high vitamin C dosage therapy can help address a variety of illnesses.
-Specifically, high doses of vitamin C (such as 5,000 to 20,000 milligrams orally or 20 to 200 grams intravenously – per day) have been shown to reverse a variety of serious health conditions (Saul, n.d.).
+Specifically, high doses of vitamin C (such as 5,000 to 20,000 milligrams orally or 20 to 200 grams intravenously – per day) have been shown to reverse various serious health conditions (Saul, n.d.).

-A multivitamin is important, of course, but ensuring a decent amount of VIT-C is vital.
+A multivitamin is important, but ensuring a decent amount of VIT-C is vital.
 According to Dr. Gary Gordon, “The right dose of Vitamin C will stop every infection in its tracks without needing to use antibiotics (Gordon, 2015)”.
 Of course, quality and timing are a factor, but therapeutic doses of VIT-C are critical and at much higher doses than the recommended doses suggested by the government.
 Dr. Linus Pauling noted that “vitamin C is a critically important water-soluble antioxidant, as it protects proteins and lipids from free radical damage associated with infection, intensive exercise, and other stressors that can injure cells (Barclay, 2006).”